2018 Ryder Cup: Sunday's singles matches

 The United States put their best players at the top of the card on Sunday, and despite the four point deficit threatened a comeback in the singles, as they won 3 points from the first four matches.
 Justin Thomas beat Rory McIlroy on the final hole as the latter's approach found the water, and Tony Finau defeated the previously unbeaten Tommy Fleetwood 6 & 4.
 However, from then on Europe dominated, winning the next six matches to lead 16–9.
 Guarantees of at least a half-point each for García and Stenson (both of whom later got full points) meant that victory was already assured before the 14-point winning post was officially reached when Phil Mickelson, already three holes down, found the water on the 16th hole and conceded the hole and match to Molinari, who became the first player for Europe to score what is now the maximum possible five points in a single Ryder Cup.
-The remaining two matches were shared between the teams, leaving the final score 17–10 to Europe.
+Of the remaining two matches, one was won by the U.S. team and one by Europe, the last match decided with a long putt on the 18th green by Alex Norén for Europe, leaving the final score 17–10 to Europe.
 Sergio García's singles win made him the all-time Ryder Cup points leader, with 25 points in nine appearances, overtaking Nick Faldo's 25 points in 11 appearances.